Indirect damage to buildings

 Evidence in support of any claim against Harrogate Borough Council should be sent to:

-Finance Section, Civic Centre, St Luke's Mount (off King's Road), Harrogate, HG1 2AE.
+Finance Section, Harrogate Borough Council, PO Box 787, Harrogate HG1 9RW.
 If the tree is on the highway verge, it'll more than likely fall under the ownership of North Yorkshire County Council.